f5devcentral/azure-waf-solution-template/README.md

 * Above the list of workflow runs, select Run workflow.
 * Optionally you can select different branch(default is main) from available dropdown, and click on "Run Workflow" button to start executing the CICD.

+## Enhancements:
+* Added new testcase TC-2 which will validate the deployment with NGINX Custom Policy files having blocked mitigation action for trusted,untrusted and malicious traffic (web,API).

 ## Conclusion:

 Therefore, the use of a template to deploy a cloud WAF allows to significantly reduce time spent on WAF deployment and maintenance.
 Also, it gives a complete and easy-to-use solution to deploy the resources and verify the NGINX solution in Azure platform in any location.
 Handy interfaces for configuration and visibility turn this project into a boxed solution allowing a user to easily operate a WAF and focus on application security.